barissayil/file-tree-ui/README.md

 If you solve this challenge and you still have more time, our follow-on task is to implement the ability to add new files to the file tree

+## Starting the app
+To start the project first install dependencies `npm install` then launch `npm run dev`

 # About this repo

 ## Running React